Yeasir-Hossain/image-gallery/README.md

 ## Solutions
 - Implemented basic drag and drop using raw HTML to meet the initial functionality requirements.
 - Implemented a placeholder box but faced difficulties in implementing sorting during dragging due to grid re-rendering.
+- Tried using the react dnd-kit package but could not implement correctly.
+Got everything from the docs but the drag events were not being triggered.